-Year Credit 1 Grade 11-12 Est. Fee \$10 Prerequisite: Biology, Honors Biology, Teacher recommendation, Chemistry or Honors Chemistry or taken concurrently highly recommended.
-One of the above required.
+Grade 11-12 Est. Fee \$10 Year Prerequisite: Biology or Honors Biology with a grade of 'B' or better, and Teacher Recommendation.
+Chemistry or Honors Chemistry taken concurrently is also highly recommended.

 Students selecting Anatomy should have a minimum GPA of "B" in Biology.
 Anatomy and Physiology is a rigorous, advanced life-science course designed to educate the student about the human body.
 This course follows a lecture-laboratory format, and is based on the understanding of human functions through a complete examination of human structures.
 To enhance this understanding, both normal and abnormal aspects of human functions will be investigated by comparing the physiological concepts of homeostasis and disease.
-The course begins with a review of the principles of biochemistry and cell biology (both previously developed and learned in Biology and/or Chemistry).
+The course begins with a review of the principles of biochemistry and cell biology (both previously developed and learned in Biology and/ or Chemistry).
 It continues with a thorough examination of human primary tissues and concludes with a study of each of the body's systems.
 Anatomy and Physiology is supplemented with numerous lab activities throughout the year including an extensive vertebrate (cat) dissection.
 A number of other lab skills and techniques will be developed including: microscopy, tissue staining, blood typing principles, measuring, and data analysis.
 This course is recommended for those students interested in any medically related career or who are otherwise highly motivated to learn about the human body.